EDataNow/edn_dependencies/README.md

 ONLY SOURCE THE build-util.sh FILE FROM THE ROOT OF THIS PROJECT.
 If you source it from somewhere else on your hard drive, things WILL fail.

+REMEMBER TO sync the EDN github projects for the build tooling against their origins when they are updated for new releases of Xcode.
+(curl-ios-build-scripts, make-fmwk).
+If the original authors abandon those projects, you will need to continue maintenance in the EDN project.
+Consider issuing pull-requests to the original projects if you do local work there, they'll appreciate the help.

 Quick Ref
 ---------